Snap sees another round of big layoffs

 Facebook and Amazon may be dominating headlines lately, but Snap isn’t doing so great either.
-The company has reportedly cut around 100 people, predominately from its advertising team, reports Bloomberg.
+The company has reportedly cut around 100 people, predominantly from its advertising team, reports Bloomberg.

 This is part of a larger restructuring at Snap.
 Earlier this month, it laid off about 10% of its engineering staff; in January, it axed dozens of employees, mostly from the content team.